 Preheat oven to 350 ℉.
 Heat a large skillet over medium heat and add 2tbsp olive oil.
 Sauté onions for 2-3 minutes.
 Add garlic and continue to cook for another minute.
 Add spinach all at once and cook, stirring occasionally until spinach has completely wilted.
 Allow to cool slightly before proceeding.

-To the spinach, stir in quinoa, parmesan cheese, dried herbs, lemon juice, salt, pepper and dried chili flakes.
+To the spinach, stir in quinoa, Parmesan cheese, dried herbs, lemon juice, pepper, dried chili flakes and salt to taste.
 Set aside.

 Rinse mushrooms and trim the bottom edge an approximate 1/4" and remove the stem down to the base.
 Using a spoon, scrape out the dark fanned bit, going down to the solid surface of the mushroom.
 Brush the outside of each mushroom with olive oil.